FaSidd/themeparkDatabase/README.md

 # Themepark Database
+  - Developed Theme Park Database with a group partners using MySQL
-- Created using MySQL and html, CSS, with PHP for frontend
+  - Frontend implemented with HTML and CSS, and using PHP to connect to themepark database